-The Government website provides advice on choosing a school in the Parents section.
+The government website provides advice on choosing a school in the Parents section.

-To obtain details of the catchment school for your address please visit Norfolk County Council's where I live webpage.
+To find the nearest school to your home address see Norfolk County Council's Schoolfinder where additional information is provided about individual schools and to obtain details of the catchment school for your address please visit Norfolk County Council's where I live webpage.